Birth Weight Percentile Calculator

 A preterm birth (before week 38) or slow prenatal growth may cause low birth weight.
 There are however other causes, such as genetic factors, maternal health issues, or problems with the placenta. 👩

-A weight over 4 kg is usually due to a big baby, or the mother gaining more weight than average during the whole pregnancy.
+A weight over 4 kg is usually due to a big baby, or the mother gaining more weight than average, according to the pregnancy weight gain calculator, during the whole pregnancy.
 Again, the cause may be genetic or due to maternal issues (such as diabetes).

 Birth weight percentile calculator ⚖️